Namratha-NA/Namratha-NA/README.md

 ### Education
 **Master of Science in Data Science**
-Stevens Institute of Technology, Hoboken, NJ — *Expected May 2025*
+Stevens Institute of Technology, Hoboken, NJ — *May 2025*
 **Bachelor of Engineering in Electronics & Communication**
 Bangalore Institute of Technology, India — *May 2023*